What is in store as the Premier League resumes?

 Aston Villa (19th)

 Never has a game in hand caused as much debate as Aston Villa’s, which seemed crucial to any talk of PPG finishes.
-They currently sit in the bottom three, but if they win their extra match against Sheffield United – which kicks-off the resumption – then they will be out of it.
+They currently sit in the bottom three, but if they win their extra match against Sheffield United then they will be out of it.
 They have the influential John McGinn back from injury but a tricky looking fixture list means it is an uphill battle to stay up.
 They will be hoping to take it to the last day when they face West Ham.

 Norwich (20th)

-Boss Daniel Farke was saying it would be a miracle to stay up as early as Christmas and six points from safety they are clear favourites to be relegated.
+Boss Daniel Farke was saying it would be a miracle to stay up as early as Christmas and, sitting six points from safety, they are clear favourites to be relegated.
 But bigger deficits have been overturned in the past and the hiatus will have presented a good opportunity to hit the reset button and have a real go when the resumption comes.
 Home games against Southampton – their first back – Everton, Brighton, West Ham and Burnley are going to be key.

 Advertising